jjsarton/nins/wniqd/README.txt

 wniqd shall be installed as a service and must run with administrator privilege.

-Windows XP send router solicitation via multicast addresses.
-Due to this, ninsd will not be able to detect the presence of a new system.
-There are two ways in order to get this working:

-1) radvd can be configured for ignoring multicast solicitation ( flag UnicastOnly on )
-2) ninsd can be instructed to periodically send a ping via multicast, the windows client will then respond to the icmp message and also send a beughbor advert.
-This can be enabled by the ninsd parameter "-e".

-The most secure method is 2) but this implies a lot of network traffic.

 Build wniqd with Cygwin:
 ========================
 Install cygwin and launch the "Cygwin Terminal"